 Web Server Management

 When we discuss servers, most people think of a website, a host, and a server.
 This simple local network can be monitored quite easily.
 Understanding bottlenecks, traffic coming/going and CPU functions on multiple servers and hosts can be quite a nightmare when performance starts to diminish.
+There are powerful tools which provide advanced insights into your performance, such as SentryOne SQL server monitoring.
+Tracking issues within your server environment is absolutely key.

 Troubleshooting servers can be taxing for a team without logged data to compare or an alert system of any anomalies, breaches, downtime, or login attempts.